Jesús Suárez: Honoring His Father's Legacy Through His Degree

 What started as an interest soon became a passion.
 “The online program at SNHU, it was amazing," he said.
 "It showed me that it was my calling.
 This is what I was meant to do."

-Since finishing his online graphic design program, Suárez has been able to use his degree to advance his career.
+And since finishing his online graphic design program, Suárez has advanced in his career.
 He recently started a new job and he’s now in the field engaged in workplace and employee experience operations.

 A Team of Support